Take a Virtual, Interactive Tour

 5 Min Read

-Spotlight on Success: Marcus Frazier, Recipient of the Brooke Cayce Legacy Leadership Award
+Spotlight on Success: Marcus Frazier, Recipient of the Brook Cayce Legacy Leadership Award

-At the Fall 2024 Semester Awards Ceremony, Marcus Fraser, a junior at University of Advancing Technology (UAT), pursuing his Bachelor of Science in degree in Robotics and Embedded Systems, was named the recipient of the Brooke Cayce Legacy Leadership Award.
+At the Fall 2024 Semester Awards Ceremony, Marcus Fraser, a junior at University of Advancing Technology (UAT), pursuing his Bachelor of Science in degree in Robotics and Embedded Systems, was named the recipient of the Brook Cayce Legacy Leadership Award.

 Marcus has heard some inspiring stories about Brooke Cayce.
 He shared, "Though I never met her, her legacy continues to inspire students.
 She was a leader, a friend, and someone everyone could turn to."
 Receiving the award named after her was a surreal and humbling experience for Marcus.
 He recalled watching last year’s ceremony and thinking how amazing she must have been.
 While watching the most recent ceremony, Marcus was astonished when his name was called.
 "I was home sick, watching the ceremony online, and genuinely thought I was hallucinating," he said.